 Another common reason for having a food stamps application denied may be due to a lack of the applicant’s United States citizenship or state residency status.
 A denial of food stamps can occur if the applicant cannot prove valid and acceptable citizenship and residency statuses through proper documentation.
 A food stamps appeal of denial may be initiated by a denied applicant who feels he or she has presented adequate paperwork to prove citizenship and residency status, but remains ineligible for benefits, according to the SNAP office.

-Receiving Notification About Food Stamps Denial
+Learn About Notifications for a Food Stamps Denial